WoTTsecurity/wott-io/documentation/manage-credentials.md

 title_content: 'Manage credentials with WoTT'
 ---

-## Managing your credentials through the WoTT Dashboard

 It is unfortunately common that developers "bake in" credentials to both 3rd party services as well as credentials to the actual device into the firmware or software.
 This is commonly done out of convenience, despite it contradicting best practices.
 The downside with this however is that it both makes it very easy for an attacker or malicious user to extract this data.
 What makes matters worse is that these credentials are often shared across the entire fleet of devices.
 Depending on what type of credentials these are, the attacker could do things such as:

  * Perform a simple rate limiting attack, meaning that they perform enough requests per minute or hour until the 3rd party service cuts off the access, which then means that none of your other devices can interact with the 3rd party service.